 StatsD is a commonly used metric collector.
-StatsD has become more or less a standard in the monitoring domain so we have decided to make it easy to integrate Lightbend Telemetry with StatsD.
+StatsD has become more or less a standard in the monitoring domain so we have decided to make it easy to integrate Akka Insights with StatsD.
 The following section will describe how to get started with the StatsD plugin.

 StatsD does not process events natively.
 Therefore, we send all event information as metric rates which results in the loss of any contextual information.